 What's next on your to-do list?
 If it's not 'buy some insurance for facilities managers', maybe it should be.
 Especially if you're not covered.
 Here's why.

-If you’ve designed a website using Getty Images’ pictures, and they haven’t been paid for, you could be in trouble.
-Expensive trouble at that.
+If you’ve designed a website using Getty's images, and they haven’t been paid for, you could be in expensive trouble.
+So, are you safe from Getty Images?

 Thinking of using freelancers?
 Find out about the disadvantages of subcontracting your work and get tips on how to avoid being blamed for others' mistakes.